fractalbach/volcano/readme.md

 Monsters
 - lava creature
 - molten golem
 - phoenix
 - ash bird

 ## Items

 Items can be used to craft weapons and armours while you are in the volcano.
-It is asummed that you already have a chisel, shovel, and other basic tool.
+It is assumed that you already have a chisel, shovel, and other basic tool.
 Some items are used purely as treasure, and can be considered loot.
 Crystals and gems can be used as magical items to heal you or do other neat things.